Ontario is home to many fabulous gardens, including the largest botanical garden in Canada.

-Whistling Gardens is considered to have one of the most complete peony collections in the whole world.
+Whistling Gardens is considered to have one of the most complete peony collections in the world.

-In addition to the peony collection, the Whistling Gardens has over 8,000 colourful perennials of different varieties on display.
-They also have a huge Iris collection of 400 varieties that bloom in May followed by peonies in June and the beautiful Lilies in July.
+In addition to the peony collection, Whistling Gardens has over 8,000 colourful perennials of different varieties on display.
+They also have a huge Iris collection of 400 varieties that bloom in May, followed by peonies in June and beautiful Lilies in July.

 View this post on Instagram

-Alpine plants, cacti, succulents, dwarf conifers and Asian maples can be found in the Rock Alpine Garden.
-These plants lie among limestone, granite and fossils.
-The fossils are the remains of many plants and aquatic life, from the Lower Devonian and Upper Silurian Periods when this area was a sea.
-In the garden, you can also see a stunning blue river formed by 1,200 Muscari bulbs.
+- The Rock Alpine Garden features Alpine plants, cacti, succulents, dwarf conifers, and Asian maples.
+These plants are among limestone, granite, and fossils, which are the remains of many plants and aquatic life from the Lower Devonian and Upper Silurian Periods, when this area was a sea.
+The garden also features a stunning blue river formed by 1,200 Muscari bulbs.

-You can also visit the temple garden, a custom-made iron dome balanced on 5 pillars.
+- You can also visit the temple garden, a custom-made iron dome balanced on 5 pillars.
 The temple garden is surrounded by 4 fountains and many gorgeous floral displays and statues.
-Can you think of an even more perfect place for a wedding or a special celebration?
+Can you imagine an even more perfect place for a wedding or a special celebration?

 View this post on Instagram

-The Conifer collection is equally impressive and has 2,000 different species, hybrids and cultivars and is also the largest collection in North America!
-Many of the species in their collection are the only ones in Canada and some of the rarest plants in the whole world, such as the Baishan Fir (Abies beshanzuensis) which has only 3 wild species remaining.
+- The Conifer collection is equally impressive.
+It has 2,000 different species, hybrids, and cultivars and is also the largest collection in North America!
+Many of the species in their collection are the only ones in Canada and some of the rarest plants in the world, such as the Baishan Fir (Abies beshanzuensis), which has only three wild species remaining.
 They also have the Tree Peony and the Itoh Hybrid Peonies.

-The fountain amphitheatre was inspired by the Palace of Versaille and has granite walls and outer wings of 400 feet.
-There are three, 80-foot staircases that meet behind the stage.
-The theatre has a backdrop of 90 fountains and is surrounded by gardens.
+- The fountain amphitheatre, inspired by the Palace of Versaille, has granite walls and outer wings 400 feet long.
+Three 80-foot staircases meet behind the stage.
+The theatre is surrounded by gardens and has a backdrop of 90 fountains.
 You can enjoy the fountain show at this stunning theatre.
-The music and choreography for the show are composed by Darren Heimbecker, the owner of the Whistling Garden.
+Darren Heimbecker, the owner of the Whistling Garden, composed the music and choreography for the show.

-Whistling Gardens was voted as Canada’s best botanical garden by Toronto Star’s National Garden Writer Sonia Day.
+Whistling Gardens was voted Canada’s best botanical garden by Toronto Star’s National Garden writer Sonia Day.

 PLANNING YOUR TRIP TO WHISTLING GARDENS

 What: Visit the National Award Winning, internationally acclaimed and one of Canada’s only privately run Botanical Gardens and see why Whistling Gardens was recently voted as one of Canada’s Best Botanical Gardens.
-Explore nearly 20 acres where you can view over 4,500 different plants.
-It is considered to have one of the most complete peony collections in the whole world.
+Explore nearly 20 acres of land where you can view over 4,500 different plant species.
+It is considered to have one of the most complete peony collections in the world.

 They also have a number of different programs that will be starting soon, such as medicinal gardening, herbal detoxification and skin deep natural beauty.